fbpx

 How To Get from Florence to Siena by Train

 From Firenze Santa Maria Novella station, hop on a direct Trenitalia REG (regional) train to Siena FS station.
-It’s a 90-minute journey and there are around 30 trains that travel this route every day.
+It’s a 90-minute journey; around 30 trains travel this route daily.
 Tickets start from €9.80.

 Florence to Venice Day Trips

-Don’t have time in your travel itinerary to stay in Venice for a couple of days?
-Don’t worry, taking a Florence to Venice day trip by train is actually quicker than you might think with high-speed train services.
+Don’t have time in your travel itinerary to stay in Venice for a few days?
+Don’t worry; taking a Florence to Venice day trip by train is actually quicker than you might think with high-speed train services.

-You can sail in a gondola out to the Grand Canal and sip on a coffee in St Mark’s Square and be back in Tuscany by dinner.
+You can sail in a gondola out to the Grand Canal, sip on a coffee in St Mark’s Square, and be back in Tuscany by dinner.

 Venice is definitely worth a Florence day trip!